NithinV404/steam-locater/README.md

 # steam-locater

-A terminal user interface (TUI) application built with Rust and Ratatui for listing and managing non-Steam games that have Wine prefixes in your Steam installation.
+A terminal user interface (TUI) application built with Rust and Ratatui for listing and managing Steam games and non-Steam games with Wine prefixes in your Steam installation.

 ## Features

 - Automatically detects your Steam directory using the `steamlocate` library.
-- Lists non-Steam games (shortcuts) that are configured with Wine compatibility tools.
+- Lists Steam games and non-Steam games (shortcuts) that are configured with Wine compatibility tools.
-- Interactive navigation: Use arrow keys to select games, Enter to open the Wine prefix directory in your file manager, and 'q' to quit.
+- Interactive navigation: Use arrow keys to select games, Enter to open the game folder (for Steam games) or Wine prefix directory (for non-Steam games) in your file manager, and 'q' to quit.
+- Non-Steam games are labeled as such in the list.
-- Simple, keyboard-driven interface for quick access to game prefixes.
+- Simple, keyboard-driven interface for quick access to game folders and prefixes.

 ## Prerequisites